zachpino/generative-design-workshop-s21/week02/README.md

 ##### Sketching (1 hour)

-Reference the style of the mug technical drawing above and create, on paper, simple *parametric definitions* for these objects and challenges.
-Definitely begin this work by searching to see the existing range of design solutions, and attempt to delineate many specific designable parameters.
+Reference the style of the mug technical drawing below and create, on paper, simple parametric definitions for these objects and challenges.
+Start by making a list of the obvious parameters (width, height, depth...), then get more specific.
+Then, search to see the existing range of design solutions, and attempt to delineate even more specific designable parameters.
 Afterwards, consider the stretch goals in parentheses.

 - An *umbrella* (usable for not only rain but also snow, sun, and wind)
 - A simple *wallpaper pattern* (accomodating users with various degrees of [vision impairment](https://en.wikipedia.org/wiki/Color_blindness) and [neurodiversity](https://en.wikipedia.org/wiki/Neurodiversity))